shameera91/library-management/README.md

 Use BookBorrow ,table to store data related to borrowed books. boolean returned variable used to identify the already borrowd books.

-Most of the APIs resturning string value as a success respose. (this needs a changed with properly constructed output dtos).
+Most of the APIs resturning string value as a success response. (this needs a changed with properly constructed output dtos).

 RestException handler introduced to handle the execptions all over the project.